 “GAAP” means United States generally accepted accounting principles and policies.

+“G-Future” means G-Future, L.L.C. a limited liability company formed under the laws of the State of Delaware with its principal place of business at 1400 Smith Street, Houston, Texas 77002.

+“G-Future LLC Agreement ” means that certain Amended and Restated Limited Liability Company Agreement of G-Future dated as of the date hereof, adopted, executed and agreed to by Enron Communications and the Trust, as the same may be amended from time to time as permitted under the terms of such agreement and this Agreement.

 “G-Past” means G-Past, L.L.C. a limited liability company formed under the laws of the State of Delaware with its principal place of business at 1400 Smith Street, Houston, Texas 77002.